rust-lang/blog.rust-lang.org/posts/2024-06-26-types-team-update.md

 It has been more than a year since [the initial blog post][TypesAnnouncement] announcing the Types team, and our initial set of goals.
 For details on what the team is, why it was formed, or our previously-stated overarching goals, go check out that blog post.
 In short the Types team's purview extends to the parts of the Rust language and compiler that involve the type system, e.g. type checking, trait solving, and borrow checking.
 Our short and long term goals effectively work to make the type system sound, consistent, extensible, and fast.

 Before getting into details, it's worth sharing a quick point: the team over the last year has been very successful.
 Oftentimes, it's hard to measure impact, particularly when long-term roadmap goals are hard to quantify progress on and various short-term goals either are hit or aren't.
-But, there is one clear statistic that somewhat indictative of the team's progress: over the last year or so, [more than 50 user-facing changes][FCPs] have landed, each separately approved by Types Team consensus through FCP.
+But, there is one clear statistic that is somewhat indicative of the team's progress: over the last year or so, [more than 50 user-facing changes][FCPs] have landed, each separately approved by Types Team consensus through FCP.

 The changes lie at the boundary between language design and implementation, and the Types Team (which is a subteam of both the Language and Compiler Teams) existing means that not only does the Rust Project have the bandwidth to make these decisions but we also have enough people with the knowledge and experience of the type system to make informed decisions that overall make the language better.